 Your child has a condition called mucositis.
 This is a short-term side effect of cancer treatment.
 Though painful, it usually goes away soon after treatment ends.
 Below are answers to questions you may have as well as tips to help ease your child’s discomfort.

 Chemotherapy and radiation therapy can cause mucositis.
 These treatments are used to kill cancer cells.
 But the treatments can also attack healthy cells, especially ones that grow quickly.
 These include the cells that make up the lining of the digestive tract.
-Mucositis results when treatment kills these healthy cells.
+Mucositis results when treatment injures these healthy cells.

 Anyone getting treatment, especially chemotherapy, can be affected by mucositis.
 The condition often occurs about 7 to 10 days after the last day of treatment.
 It typically lasts about 5 to 7 days.
 After that, the cells begin to heal and mucositis goes away.